 |Type of medicine||Alkylating drug|

-Before taking estramustine make sure your doctor or pharmacist knows:
+Before taking busulfan make sure your doctor or pharmacist knows:

-- If you and your partner are trying for a baby or intend to have children in the future.
+- If you are male and you and your partner are trying for a baby or intend to have children in the future.

 - If you are taking other medicines, including those available to buy without a prescription, herbal or complementary medicines.